Glossary/Tender documents

 tender documents

-What must the tender documents contain?
+What do tender documents contain?

-Key considerations when drafting
+Key drafting considerations

-• Be clear enough that all suppliers understand what is being requested
+• Be clear enough that every supplier understands what is being requested

-• Ensure that requirements are measurable and can be evaluated objectively
+• Make requirements measurable and objectively evaluable

 Ready to win more tenders?